Residency · Last updated 2 June 2026

 Schools and Education

 Gibraltar has a state school system with English-medium instruction from primary through secondary level.
-The Department of Education and Training oversees schools in the territory.
-For resident families, state schooling is free and available to children of registered residents.
+State schooling is free for children of registered residents.

 Cost of Living

 Gibraltar is expensive.
-Housing costs are broadly comparable to London or higher, due to the severe supply constraints on a 6.7 square kilometre territory.
-Food, utilities, and everyday goods are more affordable than in the UK in some categories, but overall the cost of living is high.
+Housing costs are high due to severe supply constraints on the territory's small land area.
+Food, utilities, and everyday goods vary in price, but overall the cost of living is comparable to London or higher in many categories.

 The Gibraltar Pound is pegged at 1:1 with the British Pound Sterling.
 UK bank accounts and UK debit and credit cards are widely accepted.
-British movers do not face any currency conversion risk or complexity.
+British movers face no currency conversion risk.

 Practical Steps for Moving to Gibraltar

-1. Secure accommodation before or immediately upon arrival.
-The rental market is competitive and you will need a local address to complete your residency registration.
+- Secure accommodation before or immediately upon arrival.
+The rental market is competitive and you need a local address to complete your residency registration.

-2. Register with the Civil Status and Registration Office.
+- Register with the Civil Status and Registration Office (CSRO).
 Bring your passport, accommodation proof, and employment documentation.
+The CSRO is at Joshua Hassan House, 2-8 Secretary's Lane.

-5. Notify HMRC of your departure.
-Complete the relevant form to inform HMRC you are leaving UK tax residency, and take advice on your specific situation.
+- Notify HMRC of your departure.
+Complete the relevant process to formally end UK tax residency and take professional advice on your personal situation.

-6. Update your address on all UK documents and accounts.
-Driving licence, DVLA, banks, pension providers, and any subscriptions.
+- Update UK documents and accounts.
+Driving licence, DVLA, banks, pension providers, and any subscriptions should all reflect your new Gibraltar address.

 The Key Advantage: Simplicity

-For a British citizen, moving to Gibraltar involves none of the visa complexity, points systems, or immigration uncertainty of moving to most other countries.
-The process is essentially: arrive, find accommodation, register, and get on with life.
-That simplicity, combined with Gibraltar's attractive tax environment and Mediterranean lifestyle, is a large part of why it continues to attract British movers.
+For a British citizen, moving to Gibraltar involves none of the visa complexity, points systems, or immigration uncertainty that comes with moving to most other countries.
+The process is essentially: arrive, find accommodation, register with the CSRO, and get on with life.
+That simplicity, combined with Gibraltar's attractive tax environment and Mediterranean climate, is a large part of why the territory continues to attract British movers year after year.

 Frequently Asked Questions